IBM-Cloud/terraform-provider-ibm/website/docs/r/network_interface_sg_attachment.html.markdown

 The following arguments are supported:

-* `security_group_id` - (Required, int) The ID of the security group.
+* `security_group_id` - (Required, Forces new resource, int) The ID of the security group.
-* `network_interface_id` - (Required, int) The ID of the network interface to which the security group must be applied.
+* `network_interface_id` - (Required, Forces new resource, int) The ID of the network interface to which the security group must be applied.
-* `soft_reboot` - (Optional, boolean) Default `true`.
+* `soft_reboot` - (Optional, Forces new resource, boolean) Default `true`.
 If true and if a reboot is required to apply the attachment then VSI on which the network interface lies would be soft rebooted.
 If false then no reboot is perfomed.

 **Note**: A reboot is required if this is first time any security group is applied to this network interface and it has never been rebooted since then.